 Our goal when doing this is to make our offering as attractive to you as possible and to present you with advertising corresponding to your interest areas.
 Of course, you can continue to use all content and functions.

-This on-site optimisation does, however, allow us to first show you content and functions which are more relevant for you.
-On-site optimisation is carried out automatically by our systems, which recognise that users have repeatedly called up products and content from particular categories.
+This on-site optimization does, however, allow us to first show you content and functions which are more relevant for you.
+On-site optimization is carried out automatically by our systems, which recognize that users have repeatedly called up products and content from particular categories.

 Cookies are small text files which are saved by your web browser and which save particular settings and data for exchange with our web server.